-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - all teachers will be informed of allergens that must be avoided in advance of class parties and events - general use EpiPens will be stored at the general office, First aid room, Debney Park attendance office, Portables staff room & 1st First Floor Staff Room for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - all teachers will be informed of allergens that must be avoided in advance of class parties and events - during breaks and in between class time, general use EpiPens will be stored in the RC at the RC Manager's desk, & A Block 1st First Floor Staff Room (A102)at the general office, First aid room, for ease of access.

+• planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.